-If you have concerns, then spell them out diplomatically – and without pointing a finger directly at your buddy.
+If you have concerns, then spell them out diplomatically – and without pointing a finger of blame directly at your buddy.
 A little ‘story’ explaining how you had an unpleasant dive in the past, because of an irresponsible scuba diver, will often get the message across.
 Ask politely that your new buddy does not replicate those circumstances.

 3. Make use of Existing Procedures